ECNU-ILOG/QCCDM/README.md

 # Experiment

 <u>We utilize **wandb**, a practical and effective package for visualizing our results.
-However, if you prefer not to use it, it can be easily disabled.</u> https://wandb.ai/
+However, if you prefer not to use it, it can be easily disabled.</u> https://wandb.ai/ :scroll:

 ## QCCDM